 You would be disappointed after handing over a small fortune to build a machine used exclusively for cranking out documents.
 At the same time, it would be an equally misguided decision to skimp on the CPU in your gaming rig just to save money.

 In the end, it's not about achieving the best performance possible, but to do so and still meet a personalized budget.
 Certainly, if funds were limitless, we would all be rocking supercomputers.

 Fortunately, there are plenty of less expensive options from both AMD and Intel focused on everything from word processing to gaming.
 With AMD’s latest 14-nanometer Zen CPUs all but released, Intel may have the upper hand in performance and value, but that’s subject to change very soon.

 What's more, you'll have to take into consideration your PC’s other components.
-Pairing the best graphics card with a cheap processor would result in severe bottle-necking.
+Pairing the best graphics card with a cheap processor would result in a severe bottleneck.
 Whether you're building a budget PC or a premium-priced server machine, you'll want to keep your parts consistent.

 Overclocking, too, is worth your consideration.
 It's completely understandable if you're reluctant to push your chip beyond its stock speeds.
 But, if it piques your interest down the line, it’s safer to plan ahead and buy an unlocked CPU than to not.